Changes the type of an expression.

 expressions as arguments, the lambda expression is created as an

-instance of Example<Object>
+instance of Example<Object>, with Object

 used as the type argument rather than the wildcard ?